-3. Table of Contents
+- Table of Contents

-(NOTE - Place the above three items in order at the beginning of your notebook)
+- NOTE Place the above three items in order at the beginning of your notebook

-- 4. Personal Story Narrative - 5.
-Personal Story Pictures and Labels - 6.
-Answers to the 3 questions you choose in order of level - a.
-Put a title at the top of the page or use a title page before each answer. - b.
-When you answer each question, you can include more information, but be sure not to leave the answer to the question out. - c.
-Label all illustrations, drawings, or pictures. - d.
-Be sure to answer all questions in your own words. - e.
-Have someone proofread your notebook to check for spelling and grammar mistakes.
+- Personal Story Narrative

+- Personal Story Pictures and Labels

+- Answers to the 3 questions you choose in order of level (starts on page 4)

+- Put a title at the top of the page or use a title page before each answer. - When you answer each question, you can include more information but be sure not to leave the answer to the question out. - Label all illustrations, drawings, or pictures. - Be sure to answer all questions in your own words. - Have someone proofread your notebook to check for spelling and grammar mistakes.

-(NOTE - Number all pages per year, a separate table of contents is required per year.
-The most recent year should be at the beginning/front of the notebook)
+NOTE - Number all pages per year, a separate table of contents is required per year.
+The most recent year should be at the beginning/front of the notebook